 Gavi aims to focus its support on the world's poorest countries and therefore bases eligibility on national income.
-In 2022, countries become eligible for our support if their average Gross National Income (GNI) per capita has been less than or equal to US$ 1,660 over the past three years (according to World Bank data published in July each year).
+In 2023, countries become eligible for Gavi support if their most recent gross national income (GNI) per capita was less than or equal to US$ 1,730 (according to the latest World Bank data published in July each year).
 Since 1 January 2011, the eligibility threshold is adjusted for inflation on an annual basis.

 Gavi also sets specific criteria for each type of support, as outlined in the application guidelines.
 All country applications are reviewed by a group of independent experts in routine immunisation, health system strengthening, epidemiology and disease control, cold chain and logistics, financial and budget analysis, and gender and equity.

-In 2022, 54 countries are eligible to apply for new vaccine support from Gavi:
+In 2023, 54 countries are eligible to apply for new vaccine support from Gavi:

-During Gavi’s third strategic period, 2011–2015, South Sudan became an independent state and was added to the group of Gavi-eligible countries.
+During Gavi’s third strategic period (2011–2015), South Sudan became an independent state and was added to the group of Gavi-eligible countries.
 In the same period, support to Albania and Bosnia and Herzegovina came to an end.

 During the fourth strategic period (2016–2020), new World Bank data classifying the Syrian Arab Republic as a low-income country meant that the country became eligible for Gavi support.
 In this period, 16 countries transitioned out of Gavi support, bringing the number of Gavi-eligible countries by the end of 2020 to 57.

 In the current fifth strategic period (2021–2025), 3 countries transitioned out of Gavi support in 2022 and none in 2023 (due to the December 2022 Board decision to extend the accelerated transition phase from five to eight years), maintaining at 54 the number of countries eligible for Gavi support.